Design and architechture¶

 There are three types of annotations that the package supports for which we provide Scala case classes, making it possible to detect errors at compile time when using the algorithms:

-You can convert an annotation dataframe with columns example
+You can convert an annotation dataframe with columns example, annotator and value to a

 typed dataset easily with the following instruction: